ADOPTED – SEPTEMBER 7, 1999

 (3)Buying brokerage transactions, to account by rendering a true and correct itemized statement showing the cost of the produce, the expenses properly incurred, and the amount of brokerage charged.

-1.“c.a.f.”, “c.a.c.”, and “c.i.f.” cost and freight, cost and charges, and cost, insurance, and freight, respectively.
-C.a.f. sales shall be deemed to be the same as f.o.b. sales, except that the selling price shall include the correct freight charges to destination.
-C.a.c. sales shall be deemed to be the same as f.o.b. sales, except that the selling price includes the correct freight and refrigeration or heater charges to destination.
-C.i.f. sales shall be deemed to be the same as f.o.b. sales, except that the selling price includes insurance and the correct freight and refrigeration or heater charges to destination.
+1.“CFR”, “CIP”, and “CIF”, Cost and Freight, Cost and Insurance Paid to, and Cost, Insurance, and Freight, respectively.
+CFR sales shall be deemed to be the same as FOB sales, except that the selling price shall include the correct freight charges to destination.
+CIP (inland and sea insurance) and CIF (sea insurance only) sales shall be deemed to be the same as FOB sales, except that the selling price includes the correct freight and insurance to the named destination.

 2.“Deferred billing”, see “open price”.

 3.“Delivered” or “delivered sale” means that the produce is to be delivered by the seller on board car, or truck or on dock if delivered by boat, at the market in which the buyer is located, or at such other market as is agreed upon, free of any and all charges for transportation or protective service.
 The seller assumes all risks of loss and damage in transit not caused by the buyer.
 For example, a sale of “U.S. No. 1 potatoes delivered Chicago” means that the potatoes, when tendered for delivery at Chicago, shall meet all the requirements of the U.S. No. 1 grade as to quality and condition.

 4.“F.a.s. steamer” means that the produce is to be delivered free alongside the steamer, in suitable shipping condition (see definition of “suitable shipping condition”), in accordance with the terms of the contract, and that the buyer assumes all responsibility and risk of damage thereafter.